dajaramim/My-Notes/README.md

   <progress value="50" max="100"></progress>

 ### Good Practices
-1. Use only one `<h1>` per document
+1. Use only one `<h1>` per document.
 2. Don't skip heading levels.
 If you use `<h2>`, then don't use  `<h4>` right after.
 3. Use `<figure>` and `<figcaption>` to add captions to an image.
 4. Do not use divs to create semantic tags like header or footer.
 5. Avoid using `<b>` and `<i>` for bolding or italics.
 Prefer `<strong>` and `<em>`.
-6. Don't place block-level elements within inline elements
+6. Don't place block-level elements within inline elements.

 ## Computer Science